tomoaki-matsumoto/cfca_util/README.md

     jobid : a job id followed by script.sh (*.sdb)

 ## qdels
-A command which delets jobs as follows:
+A command which delets jobs.
+N jobs are deleted in order of newest to oldest.
+If N is omitted, all the jobs with jobname are deleted.
+The calling sequence is following:

     qdels jobname [N]